bu-icsg/dana/README.md

 There are a few remaining things that we're working on closing out which limit the set of available features.

 #### <a name="configuration-size"></a> Configuration Size
 Currently, the neural network configuration must fit completely in one of DANA's configuration cache memories.
-We plan to enable the ability for weight data to be loaded as needed for large configurations that do not wholly fit in a cache memory.
+DANA's neural network configuration format using 32-bit internal pointers meaning that networks up to 4GiB are theoretically supported.
+We've used networks up to 512KiB in size on FPGA without issue.

 #### <a name="linux-support"></a> Linux Support
 We're working on a full integration of the X-FILES supervisor library with the Linux kernel.
 Supervisor features are currently supported via system calls added to the [RISC-V Proxy Kernel](https://www.github.com/riscv/riscv-pk) via an included [patch](patches/riscv-pk-xfiles-syscalls.patch).